The Collaborative Groundwater Monitoring Network

 - Data sharing is available to well owners, water systems and small monitoring networks that are willing to collect accurate water levels or are already doing so and would like to provide those measurements to the Network.
 This can be done through the Collaborative Groundwater Monitoring Network Data Portal, or by providing paper records to NMBGMR.
 In some instances, NMBGMR will be available to meet with data collaborators to provide training.
 Training for water systems will be available in conjunction with the New Mexico Rural Water Association (NMRWA).

-Data from the Collaborative Groundwater Monitoring Network may be made publicly available through the our map portal, but no proprietary or personal information — like names, addresses, or phone numbers — will be shared via the portal.
+Data from the Collaborative Groundwater Monitoring Network may be made publicly available through the our interactive map portal, but no proprietary or personal information — like names, addresses, or phone numbers — will be shared via the portal.
 Data from specific wells will be processed to show regional trends of water level changes through time due to seasonal fluctuations, effects from pumping, or groundwater changes due to land use modifications or climate change.

 In arid New Mexico, we need all the information we can get on our limited groundwater resources.
 Help New Mexicans be a more informed about water — our most precious resource.